-These one-liner answers are pretty much available on the internet and you could also consult us by leaving a message if you have any confusions regarding these.
+These one-liner answers are available on the internet, and you could also consult us by leaving a message if you have any confusion regarding these.

 - Type of Terrain: The terrain is another important factor as it is where most of the towings are done.
-The transmission overheating depends on the facts that will it terrain across the long and flat stretches of highway, or it will be across the urban area where the stop-and-go traffic happens on a regular basis.
-The urban or hilly terrains are more likely to cause your engine to overheat and in such case, the transmission cooler needs to be an integral part for your vehicle to keep the transmission fluid cool enough.
+The transmission overheating depends on whether it will be terrain across the long and flat stretches of highway or the urban area where the stop-and-go traffic happens regularly.
+The urban or hilly terrains are more likely to cause your engine to overheat, and in such cases, the transmission cooler needs to be an integral part of your vehicle to keep the transmission fluid cool.

-- Mounting Place: It is also important to install the transmission cooler in the right place in the vehicle as it has an impact on the efficiency of the cooling.
+- Mounting Place: It is also important to install the transmission cooler in the right place in the vehicle as it impacts the cooling efficiency.

 Installing The Transmission Cooler

-After choosing the right cooler, now it’s time to get it installed.
-Transmission Oil Cooler kits generally come with all the necessary tools, hardware, and manuals to make it easier to install even for a DIY mechanic.
+After choosing the right cooler, it’s time to install it.
+The Transmission Oil Cooler comes with all the necessary tools, hardware, and manuals to make it easier to install, even for a DIY mechanic.

-First and foremost you need to find a spot to mount the cooler in the engine compartment.
-Since there is no specific place, you do have the room for research but two steps generally considered are – behind the bumper where it would not be that efficient as the airflow will not be enough.
-The other place is, in front of the radiator/air condition condenser which actually is the best place to mount the cooler as it can receive the sufficient amount of airflow and can also stay out of the debris like rocks.
+First and foremost, you need to find a spot to mount the cooler in the engine compartment.
+Since there is no specific place, you do have the room for research but two steps generally considered are – behind the bumper, where it would not be that efficient as the airflow will not be enough.
+The other place is in front of the radiator/air condition condenser, which is the best place to mount the cooler as it can receive a sufficient amount of airflow and stay out of debris like rocks.

-As we said earlier, the transmission or engine oil cooler is a thin and square-shaped component that is capable of getting attached between other components.
-However, you find the sticking mounting pads with most of the kits that allow the cooler to adhere onto the radiator.
-You can also use the extra mounting rods to insert it between the radiator and the mounting flanges of the cooler.
-To ensure the smooth delivery of cooling fluid to the transmission from the cooler you must hook up all the inlet and outlet hoses which are located between them.
-For best practices, make sure the hoses are kept away from the heated or moving parts.
-Heat will counteract the cooler and the moving parts can split the line.
+As we said earlier, the transmission or engine oil cooler is a thin and square-shaped component capable of getting attached to other components.
+However, you find the sticking mounting pads with most of the kits that allow the cooler to adhere to the radiator.
+You can also use the extra mounting rods to insert them between the radiator and the mounting flanges of the cooler.
+To ensure the smooth delivery of cooling fluid to the transmission from the cooler, you must hook up all the inlet and outlet hoses between them.
+For best practices, ensure the hoses are kept from the heated or moving parts.
+Heat will counteract the cooler, and the moving parts can split the line.

-To put things simply, we would strongly recommend you to have a transmission cooler as the precaution that can keep your transmission away from overheating when things become too hot due to heavy loads or any other factor.
-Now that you know how it actually works, and how you should choose and install one, we expect you will certainly pay heed to it.
+To put things simply, we would strongly recommend you to have a transmission cooler as a precaution to keep your transmission away from overheating when things become too hot due to heavy loads or any other, of course, now.
+Now that you know how it works and how you should choose and install one, we expect you will certainly pay heed to it.